IMAGE RESOURCES

 National Gallery of Art, Washington

-Collection of 700,000 works online.
+Collection of 800,000 works online, all online images are subject to their Open Data Policy.
 The collection illustrates the history of the Netherlands, from the Middle Ages to present.

-Online catalogue currently represents 120,000 records from the Centre’s collection of 130,000 objects.
-490,000 are available online.
+Online catalogue currently represents 100,000 records from the Centre’s collection of 130,000 objects.
 For records with no images, you can request digital files.
+50, 831 images are free to use, including for commercial purposes.
+70,271 images require permissions

 OTHER LICENCES

-A repository of over 10 million fine art, history and photographic images
+A repository of over 3 million photographs online from a collection of 10 million fine art, history and photographic images.

-The Albertina holds over 1 million drawings and prints from the late Gothic to the present including works by Michelangelo, Dürer, Rembrant and Rubens.
+The Albertina online collection offers 265,000 works online out of a collection of 1 million drawings and prints from the late Gothic to the present including works by Michelangelo, Dürer, Rembrant and Rubens.
+Images in the public domain are available for free download and use up to 1200 pixels.

 Major agency for Italian art and architecture.
 Over 5 million photographs documenting the history of Italy from the mid 1800s to present.